kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That will change how new frameworks compete.

-## New Frameworks Can Bootstrap AI Competence Faster
+## New Frameworks Can Bootstrap AI Competence Faster { #new-frameworks-bootstrap-ai }

 A new framework historically needed years of public usage before models became good at it.